-God’s Wineskin: The New Testament According to the Mind of Christ
+God’s Wineskin: The New Testament According to the Bridegroom of Heaven

 The New Testament—a single long book comprised of 27 short books, written over a span of some 40 years by eight or nine chosen followers of Jesus Christ, telling us who he was, what he did, what he taught, how he died and rose and ascended into heaven, and what all of this means for Israel and the nations—may aptly be called God’s Wineskin.
 The New Testament text cited above helps us to understand why.

 When the disciples of John the Baptizer came to Jesus, they brought both a question and (it would appear) a complaint.
 “Why is it that we and the Pharisees fast, but your disciples don’t fast at all?”
 Jesus’ answer—cordial but firm—is twofold.